SABS-R3-Epidemiology/rEpiabm/README.md

 ## Running a simulation

 The basic flow of a simulation is described below; a more detailed, complex example is illustrated [in this Jupyter notebook](./walk_through/detailed_example.ipynb).
-We give instructions to run a basic simulation and use 'Andorra' as the region of interest.
+We give instructions to run a basic simulation and use 'Andorra' as an example of the region of interest.
 Also, [the Wiki](https://github.com/SABS-R3-Epidemiology/epiabm/wiki/Overview-of-the-Ferguson-Model) details optional parameters available to the user as well as those whose values are mentioned, but changing them is not recommended.

 ### Step 1: Set up rEpiabm